AlexSWBL/reinforcement-learning/README.md

-# 🧠 Reinforcement Learning Agents – CS 188 Project
+# 🧠 Reinforcement Learning Agents

-This repository contains reinforcement learning agents implemented in Python to solve dynamic environments such as **Gridworld** and **Pacman**, as part of UC Berkeley’s CS 188: Introduction to Artificial Intelligence course.
+This repository contains reinforcement learning agents implemented in Python to solve dynamic environments such as **Gridworld** and **Pacman**.
 ## 📌 Features

 - ✅ **Value Iteration Agent** for solving known MDPs using dynamic programming